Scott Diamond: Professional career

-Minor league career
+Atlanta Braves

 Diamond was not selected in the 2008 Major League Baseball draft.
 He signed as an undrafted free-agent with the Atlanta Braves organization.

 Diamond played for the Rome Braves and the Myrtle Beach Pelicans in 2008.
 He was awarded Myrtle Beach Pelicans pitcher of the year award after recording a 15–3 record and a 2.89 ERA.
 He played for the Mississippi Braves in 2009 and 2010 before being promoted to the Gwinnett Braves during the 2010 season.

 Diamond was on the roster for Canada in the 2009 World Baseball Classic, where he made a relief appearance for three innings in their game against the Italian national baseball team at the Rogers Centre.

 Minnesota Twins

 On December 9, 2010, Diamond was selected by the Minnesota Twins in the 2010 Rule 5 draft.
 Towards the conclusion of spring training, the Twins acquired Diamond from the Braves for prospect Billy Bulluck, allowing them to send Diamond to the minors.
 The Twins purchased his contract on July 17, and he made his MLB debut the following day.

 In 2012, Diamond began the season with the Triple-A Rochester Red Wings.
 After starting six games and compiling a 4–1 record and a 2.60 ERA in 34 2/3 innings, he was called up to the Twins on May 7.
 On May 8, Diamond beat the Los Angeles Angels of Anaheim, allowing four hits and one walk in seven shutout innings.
 Diamond then became an everyday starter for the team, recording 8 wins by mid-July.

 On July 27, 2012, Diamond pitched his first career complete-game/shutout against the Cleveland Indians.
 In the start, he allowed only three hits and struck out six batters as the Twins won 11–0.
 Diamond was ejected by umpire Wally Bell from a game against the Texas Rangers on August 23 after throwing a pitch behind the head of Josh Hamilton.
 Diamond was suspended for six games as a result of that incident.
 In his first full season, he led the American League in fewest Walks Allowed per 9 Innings Pitched, allowing only 1.613.

 On March 22, 2013, Diamond was placed on the 15-day disabled list to start the 2013 season.
 Diamond came off the disabled list on April 13.
 Diamond was optioned to Rochester on August 2.
 He was recalled on September 9, after Rochester was eliminated from the International League playoffs.

 On March 26, 2014, Diamond was placed on waivers.
 He was outrighted to Triple-A Rochester the next day.
 On July 12, Diamond was released by the Twins organization.